parobo/nametrace/README.md

 ``NameTrace`` is a python package to identify "real" human names and predict gender and geographical origin of the name.
 The idea is to allow users to e.g. take users' names on social media platforms such as X and identify real names and predict gender and possible origin of the users.
 This package was build to help researchers.

+See here for a [comprehensive blogpost about the package](https://www.paulbose.com/thisandthat/2025/nametrace/).

 ## Features

 - **Human Name Detection**: Distinguish between human names and other text (usernames, company names, etc.)